Servers

 Note

-If a server is not restored for further use during the quarantine period, its quarantine time will be included into the paid rent period.
+If a server is restored for further use during the quarantine period, its quarantine time will be included into the paid rent period.